geyang/grammar_variational_autoencoder/README.md

 - [ ] closer look at the paper

 ## Usage (To Run)

+All of the script bellow are included in the [`./Makefile`](./Makefile).
+To install and run training, you can just run `make`.
+For more details, take a look at the `./Makefile`.

 1. install dependencies via
     ```bash
     pip install -r requirement.txt